johndavidsparrow/gutenberg-a-b-test/readme.txt

 == Description ==

-This block is a simple way to add two variants of content to a page, and weight each one by percentage.
+This block is a simple way to add two variants of content to a page on a per-block basis, and weight each one by percentage.
 The container also allows the author to specify a cookie expiration time.

 For the end user, the weighting of each variant (totalling 100%) will decide how likely each variant is to show.
 Once displayed for the first time, a cookie is written with the containing block's ID value, locking that browser into that varaint for n number of days (cookie expiration time).